microsoft/MPPC23-Power-Apps/lab3/README.md

 # 🚀 Lab 3: Deploy

+## Lab 3 - Tasks

-## In this lab, you will learn how to...
+In this lab, you will go though the following tasks:

 - Setup Pipelines in the Prod environment
 - Create the first pipeline (Dev - QA - Prod)